Mosaic IP Law and Policy Roundtable Conference

 Tuneen Chisolm, Howard University School of Law Metka Potocnik, University of Wolverhampton, Law School

-Lateef Mtima, Howard University School of Law Kara Swanson, Northeastern University School of Law
+Lateef Mtima, Howard University School of Law

 Since 2014, IIPSJ has sponsored the IP Mosaic Conference.
 Through the IP Mosaic, IIPSJ collaborates with a law school host to provide a venue in which to explore the social ordering function of IP protection in the total political economy, particularly the law’s social justice obligations in promoting human rights and actualization, cultural and technological progress, and self-determination and nation-building.